Charge order at high temperature in cuprate superconductors: Conclusions and final remarks

 \section{Conclusions and final remarks}

-The experiments described in this review, most of which performed in the last three years, have shown the presence of charge density fluctuations in broad ranges of doping and temperature (see Fig. \ref{fig:Fig8}).
+The experiments described in this review, most of which performed in the last three years, have shown the presence of charge density fluctuations in broad ranges of doping and temperature (see { Table \ref{tab1}} and Fig. \ref{fig:Fig8}).

 This points toward a possibly dominant role of charge order in describing the physics of high critical temperature superconductors.
 On the one hand, these fluctuations appear indeed {\itshape universal} among {\itshape all} the cuprate families, including the ``214'' La-based one characterized by spin-charge stripes.
 On the other hand, they are {\itshape dynamical}, which might help to explain either the superconducting or the strange metal regions, both pervaded by their presence.
 In this respect, the energies of these charge modulations, in the meV range, are comparable not only to the superconducting energy gap, but also to the lattice excitations that are probably playing a role, although non exclusive, in Cooper pairing. \cite{dal2012disentangling, johnsoton2010EPCandSC, scalapino2012spinSCpairing}.

 In some cases, charge density features have been observed also at energies of hundreds of meV, hinting at a possible coupling between electronic and magnetic excitations and have been discussed as a possible signature of the pseudogap \cite{yu2020unusual}.
 However, it is worth highlighting that the high temperature charge fluctuations are generally observed above $T^*$.
 This is a strong argument against the picture of the charge order as a secondary effect generated by the pseudogap.
 On the contrary, it is possible that short-ranged charge modulations are central to the pseudogap phenomenon, possibly being involved in its formation at high temperatures.